lsst-dm/dmtn-243/README.rst

    :target: https://github.com/lsst-dm/dmtn-243/actions/

 #############################################################
-Qserv: A distributed petascale database for the LSST catalogs
+Qserv: A Distributed Petascale Database for the LSST Catalogs
 #############################################################

 DMTN-243
 ========

 Qserv is a distributed, shared-nothing, SQL database system being developed by the Vera Rubin Observatory to host the multi-petabyte astronomical catalogs that will be produced by the LSST survey.
 Here we sketch the basic design and operating principles of Qserv, and provide some updates on recent developments.

 Links
 =====